-- 7.20 Policy 4 sets out a list of Local Green Spaces in South Charlton and Eglingham.
+- 7.21 Policy 4 sets out a list of Local Green Spaces in South Charlton and Eglingham.
 These spaces will be protected in a manner consistent with protection of the Green Belt as set out in the NPPF.
 Paragraphs 105 and 106 of the NPPF give local communities the opportunity to identify and protect areas of green space which are special to the local community.
-In order for land to qualify as Local Green Space it must meet the following tests: - Be in reasonably close proximity to the community it serves; - Be demonstrably special to a local community and hold a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - Be local in character and not an extensive tract of land. - 7.21 The local green spaces identified for the purposes of the policy below have been carefully assessed and a detailed report is contained in the evidence base which contains supporting information for each proposed space.
-Following consultation with the local community, these identified places, are considered to be particularly important.
-Some of these spaces are already identified as public open space in the Northumberland Local Plan.
+In order for land to qualify as Local Green Space it must meet the following tests: - Be in reasonably close proximity to the community it serves; - Be demonstrably special to a local community and hold a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife: and - Be local in character and not an extensive tract of land. - 7.22 The NPPF advises on the type of development, which is 'inappropriate' and should not be permitted other than where very special circumstances can be demonstrated.
+Very special circumstances will not exist unless the harm to the Local Green Space by reason of inappropriateness and other harm is clearly outweighed by other considerations. - 7.23 The local green spaces identified for the purposes of the policy below have been carefully assessed and a background report contains supporting information for each proposed space.
+Following consultation with the local community, these identified places are considered to be particularly important.
+Some of these spaces are already identified as public open space in the Local Plan.